SilencerTeam/TRINIT_SILENCER_Covid_Chatbot/README.md

 # COVID-19 ASSISTANT
 Chatbot using Covid-19
 ## *1. Output :zipper_mouth_face:*
--Recorded Demo of the project.(https://youtu.be/OpU8z3stYUM)
+Recorded Demo of the project = https://youtu.be/OpU8z3stYUM The codes and folders are here = https://drive.google.com/drive/folders/1UDBGfWFErzlfhypz0jkqydEL-YjK0VSR

 ## *2. Description :thinking:*
   - We created a chatbot using RASA.<br/>